Table of Contents

 Street signs are in Arabic, mosques and minarets pepper the skyline, tanks and armoured personnel carriers line the streets, roadblocks and checkpoints are scattered every few hundred metres and, even bus stops have their own police guard (yes, every bus stop, not just the stations).

 Urumqi holds the record for being the furthest city from the sea (2,500km from the nearest coastline) and it certainly feels remote.
-I took the train from my city of Luoyang in central China and it was 30 hours before I stepped out into the cold winter afternoon, having boarded in shorts and tshirt early the previous day.
+I took the train from my city of Luoyang in central China and it was 30 hours before I stepped out into the cold winter afternoon, having boarded in shorts and a t-shirt early the previous day.
 Snow was fresh on the ground and a chill wind blew down from the Altai region to the North.

 As I was on my way back to England I had a lot of luggage with me and the first order of business was to go to left luggage and drop my bags off.
 I wanted to explore without dragging them around with me before taking the overnight train to Yining at the border with Kazakhstan.
 All stations in China have pretty stringent security measures, much like airports in the rest of the world, but Urumqi was something else entirely.

 I queued up for an hour outside the station to go through the metal detector and have my bags x-rayed and was then pulled aside for my bags to be opened and searched more thoroughly.
-Once inside the station I went to the right area for my train and then had to have my bags x-rayed again and another body search to get to the waiting area and left luggage.
+Once inside the station, I went to the right area for my train and then had to have my bags x-rayed again and another body search to get to the waiting area and left luggage.
 After being searched for the second time the police already had my bag and were waiting for me.
 I knew it would be about my Swiss Army Knife and pulled it out of the pocket I stored it in for easy access.

 I have travelled all over China on trains with this knife and assumed they would just wave it through as they had done so many times before.
 But things are different here and already tight laws are enforced rigidly.
-I phoned my girlfriend in Chengdu so she could help translate and try and reason with the security people, but to no avail.
+I phoned my girlfriend in Chengdu so she could help translate and try and reason with the security people but to no avail.

 The knife in question was a gift given to me for Christmas in Budapest five years previously.
 It has travelled with me everywhere and is one of my most prized possessions for its usefulness on the road.
-I was not going to just give it up without a fight, so I asked them to give me back the knife and I was escorted out of the station, huge suitcase and bags in tow.
+I was not going to just give it up without a fight, so I asked them to give me back the knife and I was escorted out of the station, a huge suitcase and bags in tow.
 Shit!

-After a few minutes collecting my thoughts I decided to take a taxi into town and try and post the knife back to my address in Luoyang.
+After a few minutes of collecting my thoughts, I decided to take a taxi into town and try and post the knife back to my address in Luoyang.
 I was angry that I wouldn’t have it with me on my travels as it would come in very useful but at least I wouldn’t lose it altogether.

 There didn’t seem any option other than to just throw the damn thing in a bin.
 I was likely to get into trouble just walking around with it, but didn’t really care at this stage and just wandered the streets not sure what to do.
 I’d obviously walked into the Islamic area as there were bearded men congregated outside mosques, with soldiers huddled on the street corners.
-Opposite the largest mosque there was an APC (Armoured Personnel Carrier) and a soldier perched atop pointing a .50 calibre machine gun straight at the mosque.
+Opposite the largest mosque, there was an APC (Armoured Personnel Carrier) and a soldier perched atop pointing a .50 calibre machine gun straight at the mosque.

 The area seemed run down and hostile.
-Even the school kids seemed menacing as group of them kicked a bottle down the road.
+Even the school kids seemed menacing as a group of them kicked a bottle down the road.
 I checked my map and headed back to the CBD and to a Burger King I had spied earlier.

-In a strange twist of fate it just so happened that she was in a lecture with a classmate from Urumqi and he would ask his brother to help me.
-He arranged for me to meet a friend of his ,hand over the knife, and they would post it back by courier, which should evade the search.
+In a strange twist of fate, it just so happened that she was in a lecture with a classmate from Urumqi and he would ask his brother to help me.
+He arranged for me to meet a friend of his, hand over the knife, and they would post it back by courier, which should evade the search.
 It seemed like a bit of a mission, but I was now determined not to let the bastards win and so was worth one more shot.

 It remains to be seen whether this worked (it didn’t) but I can’t say that I didn’t try.
 Save for the kindness of those that helped me, I was not in a hurry to ever come back to Urumqi and went back to the station to catch my train West (click here for information on the border crossing to Kazakhstan).